Université de Moncton: Faculties

 Not all faculties offer programs on each campus.
 In many cases, students may take the first year of a program at the Edmundston or Shippagan Campuses before having to transfer to the Moncton Campus.
-The School of Forestry (École de foresterie) offers courses at the Edmundston Campus only, while the Sustainable development and Coastal Zone (Développement durable et zone côtière) and Information Management (Gestion de l'information) are only offered at the Shippigan Campus.
+The School of Forestry (École de foresterie) offers courses at the Edmundston Campus only, while the Sustainable development and Coastal Zone (Développement durable et zone côtière) and Information Management (Gestion de l'information) are only offered at the Shippagan Campus.
 The first year of the Nursing program at the Shippagan Campus is followed by three years in Bathurst.

 The Université de Moncton offers a range of studies at the graduate certificate, graduate diploma, master's and doctoral levels.
 The Moncton Campus is also the home of the medical training program run by the Université de Sherbrooke.

 Libraries

-There are six libraries and ressource centres across the three campuses: Bibliothèque Champlain (Moncton), Bibliothèque Michel-Bastarache (Moncton), Centre d'études acadiennes Anselme-Chiasson (Moncton), Centre de ressources pédagogiques (Moncton), Bibliothèque Rhéa-Larose (Edmundston) and Bibliothèque Campus de Shippagan.
-All records from these libraries are gathered into one catalogue: Catalogue Éloïze.
+There are six libraries and ressource centres across the three campuses: Bibliothèque Champlain (Moncton), Bibliothèque de droit Michel-Bastarache (Moncton), Centre d'études acadiennes Anselme-Chiasson (Moncton), Centre de ressources pédagogiques (Moncton), Bibliothèque Rhéa-Larose (Edmundston) and Bibliothèque Aldéa-Landry (Shippagan).

-Two of these libraries, Bibliothèque Michel-Bastarache and Centre de ressources pédagogiques, are special libraries, catering to the Faculty of Law and the Faculty of Education, respectively.
-The Centre d'études acadiennes, found on the lower level of Bibliothèque Champlain, is a world-renowned and primary resource and archive centre for Acadian studies.
+Two of these libraries, Bibliothèque de droit Michel-Bastarache and Centre de ressources pédagogiques, are special libraries, catering to the Faculty of Law and the Faculty of Education, respectively.
+The Centre d'études acadiennes Anselme-Chiasson, found on the lower level of Bibliothèque Champlain, is a primary resource and archive centre for Acadian studies.

-Student Life and Athletics
+Student life and athletics

-Many social and physical activities are offered, such as live performances, music, movies, theater, student radio, improv, student councils, swimming pool, racquetball and squash courts, gym, fitness rooms and more.
+Many social and physical activities are offered, such as live performances, music, movies, theater, student radio, improvisation, student councils, swimming pool, racquetball and squash courts, gym, fitness rooms and more.

-The Université de Moncton is represented by nine teams in various sports leagues in the Atlantic University Sport (AUS) and 'U Sports (formerly: Canadian Interuniversity Sport (CIS)).
+The Université de Moncton is represented by nine teams in various sports leagues in the Atlantic University Sport (AUS) and U Sports (formerly: Canadian Interuniversity Sport (CIS)).
 They compete under the name Aigles Bleus and Aigles Bleues.
-The University is represented by men's and women's teams of hockey, soccer, athletics teams and a cross country running teams.
+The university is represented by men's and women's teams for hockey, soccer, athletics, and cross-country running.
 It also has a women's volleyball team.

 The Croix-Bleue Medavie Stadium, located on the Moncton campus, seats 10,000 to 20,000.
 It allows the Université de Moncton to host major sporting and recreational events.
 It was inaugurated in 2010.